June 2, 2023 Medical Device - Regulatory

 Each initial report must lead to a final report unless the initial and the final report are combined into one report.
 The final vigilance report should include the manufacturer’s final assessment, including root cause and details of any similar incidents and corrective or preventative actions with timescales as appropriate.

-Report as periodic summary reports (PSR)
+Report as Periodic Summary Reports (PSR)

 Some adverse incidents are appropriate for periodic summary reporting.
 Details of the timing and content of periodic summary reports should be arranged on an individual basis with the MHRA